fluidos-project/quick-start-guide/README.md

 <details>
     <summary> FLUIDOS at the edge</summary>

 - FLUIDOS at the edge: a minimal architecture for running the FLUIDOS components at the edge of the network on some STM boards, leveraging KubeEdge.
+For additional information, kindly consult the [FLUIDOS at the Edge repository](https://github.com/fluidos-project/fluidos-edge)

 </details>